badri-mel/java-design-patterns/FactoryMethod/README.md

 ![](FactoryMethod.png)

-Exercise to show case Factory Method pattern.
+Exercise to showcase Factory Method pattern.

 Car Factory:

 Implement a car factory that creates different types of cars based on user input.
 Create classes for Car, SportCar, FamilyCar, and CarFactory.
 The Car class should have a method drive() that returns a string, and the factory should use the input to determine which type of car to create and return it as an object of type Car.